informalsystems/workflow/src/roles.md

 Notice that the Product, Project, and Technical concerns are project specific.
 But the People concern is not - it's a concern for the actual human beings, not the project they happen to be working on.
-The [Stewardship](/workflow/stewardship.html) section provides more detail.
+The [Stewardship](/stewardship.html) section provides more detail.

 All of these functions are critical, but it is extremely rare for a single individual to have the time, let alone the skills, to provide all of them.
-Thus, it is recommended that they be understood as distinct roles and that any individual be responsible for at most two.
+Thus, it is recommended that they be understood as distinct roles and that any individual be responsible for at most two (and ideally, one!).

 [Collaborative Web paper]: https://galois.com/wp-content/uploads/2016/06/CW-picmet-proceedings.pdf